xlsynth/dslx-llm/README.md

 * **XLS as platform:** The DSL (DSLX) is a fairly lightweight layer on top of XLS IR.
 XLS IR provides a **platform** for analysis and transformation that is fully open source with fully defined semantics and equal representative capabilities.
-XLS lives "underneath" and completely understand the hardware computation descriptions, and is capable of **simulating them at naive speed**.
+XLS lives "underneath" and completely understands the hardware computation descriptions, and is capable of **simulating them at naive speed**.

   We can write and slot-in new analysis tools easily, and our understanding of the platform is complete -- this is a major challenge for all RTL toolchains and Verilog/SystemVerilog semantics in general, often the ones used in practice